cwi-dis/2immerse-editor/doc/live_tool_support.md

 ## Triggering Tool API

+The triggering tool API endpoint is `/api/v1/document/<documentId>/events`

-- `get` retrieves a list of the current triggerable and modifyable items as a JSON object.
+- method `GET` retrieves a list of the current triggerable and modifyable items as a JSON object.
 No parameters.
 Events are triggerable when they are not active yet.
 When triggered, a copy is made, with a new name, and this event may be modifyable.

   The return value entries have the following structure (all parameters are strings unless otherwise noted):